McbeEringi/petitgl/README.md

 this.compile(programName, vertexShader, fragmentShader);
 ```
 - `programName` programName:String
-	defines program name with string.
+	defines program name with String.
 - `vertexShader` String
 	vertex shader used in this program.
 - `fragmentShader` String